A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Decontraction

-The summand-wise and therefore rather elegant definition of co-contraction is the root cause for this blow-up of the co-contracted terms.
+The summand-wise and therefore rather elegant definition of decontraction is the root cause for this blow-up of the decontracted terms.
 However, mathematically, there is no blow-up since we identify $(x+y)+(z+y)$ with $x+y+z$, as they represent the same set of elimination alternatives. \end{example}